har-in-air/ESP32_MULTI_METER/README.md

 ## Current & Voltage Meter

-DUT current and voltage are updated every second.
+DUT current and voltage readings are updated every second.

 <img src="docs/cv_meter.png">

-In this mode, the meter uses a fixed sampling configuration :
+The meter uses a fixed sampling configuration :
-* vbus ADC conversion time 1.1mS
+* Vbus ADC conversion time 332uS
-* shunt ADC conversion time 1.1mS
+* Shunt ADC conversion time 332uS
-* averages 128 samples for every meter reading
+* Averages 0.4 seconds of samples for every meter reading

 The current range is automatically switched.

-If the load current < 78mA, the low range (0 - 78mA) is used  with 2.4uA resolution.
+Samples are first captured with the low range setting (0 - 78mA, 2.4uA resolution).

-If the load current >= 78mA, the high range (0 - 1638mA) is used  with 50uA resolution.
+If any sample is off-scale, the averaging process is restarted with high range (0 - 1638mA, 50uA resolution).

 ## Current & Voltage Chart